 Call Venar Ayar for Free Legal Advvice

-Please contact Ayar Law for a fee consultation, or just call Ayar Law and ask to speak with tax preparer defense attorney Venar Ayar.
+Please contact Ayar Law (800.571.7175) for free, no-obligation tax advice, or just call Ayar Law and ask to speak with tax preparer defense attorney Venar Ayar.
 He would be happy to give you some advice on the phone as a professional courtesy.

 For more information, please see: